 What are Linzer Cookies?

-Here goes the story… Linzer cookies are named after Linzer torte, which originated in a small city of Linz, Austria .
-Yes, that’s in Europe.
-We’re nearly neighbours.
+Here goes the story… Linzer cookies are named after Linzer torte, which originated in the small city of Linz, Austria.
+Yes, that's in Europe.
+We're nearly neighbors.
 Nearly. 😀

 Basically, Linzer cookies are a bitesize version of Linzertorte which are adored all over the world.